barharding/Credit_Risk_Analysis/README.md

 ![Smoteenn](/images/combination_over_under_Classification_Report.png)

 - BalancedRandomForestClassifier
-  - Balanced accuracy score 0.7877
+  - Balanced accuracy score 0.7877 indicates the model is not doing very well at predicting credit risk
   - The Precision & Recall scores for both High and Low risk are shown in figure 5

   **_Figure 5: Balance Random Forest Classifier Classification Report_**